linroger/Finance-Notes-and-Marginalia/Contemporary Financial Intermediation Notes/Introduction/Introduction.md

 title: Introduction to Financial Intermediation
 linter-yaml-title-alias: Introduction to Financial Intermediation
 tags:
+- abs
+- apt
+- banking_regulation
+- bond
+- bubble
+- capital-account
+- cdo
+- cdsos
+- counterparty
+- credit-risk
+- defi
+- duration
+- equity
+- financial-crisis
+- financial_contracts
+- financial_crisis
+- financial_innovation
 - financial_intermediation
-  - financial_contracts
-  - risk_management
 - financial_system
-  - financial_crisis
+- future
 - great_recession
+- hedge-fund
+- hft
+- inflation
+- interest-rate
+- lehman
+- leverage
+- liquidity
+- liquidity-risk
+- long-term-capital
+- ltcm
+- mbs
+- option
-  - financial_innovation
+- put
-  - banking_regulation
+- risk_management
 - securitization
+- stock
+- subprime
+- swap
+- treasury
+- unemployment
-  - leverage
+- yield-curve
 aliases:
 - Overview of Financial Intermediation
 - Financial System Introduction
 - Financial Markets and Institutions Introduction
 key_concepts:
+- Basis swap mechanics
+- CDO structure
+- Convexity adjustment
+- Credit tranching
+- Cross-currency basis
+- Currency swap structure
+- DV01 calculation
+- Derivative securities
+- Duration measurement
 - Financial contracts and securities
-  - Risk redistribution mechanisms
+- Financial leverage consequences
+- Financial risk management
+- Financial system complexity and fragility
+- Fixed vs floating leg
+- Great Recession lessons
+- Hedging with bonds
+- Interest rate sensitivity
+- Interest rate swap pricing
 - Intertemporal consumption adjustment
-  - Financial system complexity and fragility
 - Market information asymmetry
+- Modified duration calculation
+- Mortgage-backed securities
+- Option-adjusted spread
+- PSA curves
+- Portfolio immunization
+- Portfolio optimization
+- Prepayment modeling
+- Present value of swaps
+- Price-yield relationship
 - Public intervention rationale
+- Quantitative financial analysis
+- Risk assessment and mitigation
+- Risk redistribution mechanisms
+- Securitization impacts
 - Shadow banking system
+- Subprime crisis
+- Swap curve construction
+- Swaption valuation
-  - Securitization impacts
+- Waterfall mechanics
-  - Financial leverage consequences
-  - Great Recession lessons
 ---

 # Introduction
 Financial intermediation has been in service of civilized mankind for centuries.
 Financial contracts, including financial securities (e.g., shares, bonds, and derivatives), and the markets in which they are traded have mitigated and repositioned risks to their most cost-effective venues and advantageously redistributed cash flows through time.
-Insurance, equity, swaps, futures, and options contracts redistribute risks from those for whom they are onerous or unacceptable to those for whom they are bearable, at a price.
+Insurance, equity, swaps, futures, and options contracts redistribute risks from those for whom they are onerous or unacceptable to those for whom they are bearable, $\$a_t$$ a price.
 Credit contracts transport wealth and income through time, again for a price, facilitating (dis)saving and investments.
 Agents can thereby consume (invest) more (less) than they earn or possess, providing a valuable flexibility thereby benefiting individuals as well as society.
 Financial intermediaries play an important role in this process of risk redistribution and intertemporal adjustment of consumption.
 Together with financial contracts, securities and markets, financial intermediaries constitute the financial system.

 As a civilization develops economically, its financial system becomes more complex in order to serve a greater and more nuanced demand for risk management and allocation of capital.
 More than a few believe that we can gauge the progress of a civilization by the sophistication and complexity of its financial system.
 Yet, vulnerability almost inevitably accompanies complexity.
 Think of the evolution of tools.
 The sharper a scalpel, the greater the surgeon's precision, but mistakes, however infrequent, are apt to be more damaging with a sharper instrument.
 In the financial context, more indirect and nuanced instruments and more time efficient markets (think high frequency trading) will improve the allocation of resources, but they also make it more challenging to control, to modulate, to regulate.
 Complexity consequently gives rise to bubbles and crashes that impose costs in terms of social dislocations and lost output.
 This means the highs are higher and the lows are lower (greater fragility and volatility), even if we are better off, on average.

 To minimize these social dislocations, the fragility of the financial system has to be kept in check.
 Ordinarily, we would rely on market forces to provide the necessary checks and balances to limit the fragility of the financial system.
 However, this requires that market participants understand how financial contracts and securities work or fail, something that may prove to be a challenge in a complex financial system.
 In particular, the more sophisticated agents will know more about the securities that are traded and contracts that are used in the market, and these agents may exploit the uninformed, with predictably negative societal effects.
-This then becomes a predicate for public intervention in financial markets, which is undertaken at a cost in order to avoid the presumably greater costs resulting from laissez faire where the public is too readily exploited as a result of the private information and market power of some institutions and individuals.
+This then becomes a predicate for public intervention in financial markets, which is undertaken $\$a_t$$ a cost in order to avoid the presumably greater costs resulting from laissez faire where the public is too readily exploited as a result of the private information and market power of some institutions and individuals.

 Understanding these issues requires one to access the body of knowledge in the financial intermediation area, a body of knowledge that has particularly grown since the 2007–2009 global crisis.
 This crisis is an issue we will turn to shortly.
 We first explain how our discussion of this body of knowledge is organized in the book.

 ## Some More on the Organization of the Chapters
 Chapter 1 develops key concepts and analytical tools that are used subsequently.
 Chapter 2 introduces the plenitude of financial intermediaries, stressing the variety of institutions and financial services provided.
 This chapter describes the variety of financial needs that emerge in the typical developed economy and the responsiveness of markets in serving them.
 Chapter 3 turns to the economics of financial intermediation and the details of the financial system.
 Chapter 4 examines the risks managed by intermediaries, particularly those that are basic in the provision of financial services.
 Hence we encounter liquidity, market, interest rate, and credit risks.
 We also examine how these risks are integrated in forming a risk culture and need to be managed jointly, Enterprise Risk Management.
 Chapter 5 treats the details of interest rate risk, particularly root causes, measurement, and control.
 Chapter 6 tackles the details of liquidity risk.

 Chapters 7, 8, and 9 constitute a more detailed examination of credit, default, or counterparty risk, which inheres in lending and reflects the core competency of commercial banks.
 Lending requires a searching analysis of the creditworthiness of the potential borrower followed by an appropriate design of the lending contract.
 Terms of the contract involve pricing of course, but this is only the beginning.
 Duration of the loan, periodic payments of interest, fees, amortization, and the issues of collateral and covenants provide scope for endless variation in contractual design.
 Indeed, the loan covenants can lengthen or shorten the expected duration of the loan.
 So there is almost boundless scope for tailoring the terms of the loan to create value for both the lender and the borrower.
 After consummating the loan, there comes the all-important monitoring whereby the lender protects itself from unacceptable deterioration in the quality of the credit.
 If the borrower violates covenants of the loan contract or fails to make timely payments the loan will typically "accelerate" or become payable immediately.
 This, of course, invites a possible receivership or more likely a renegotiation, which involves yet additional banking skills.
 Credit management, in all of its varied manifestations, is the defining skill set of commercial banking.
 Specifically, Chapter 7 deals with the basics of spot lending; Chapter 8 examines how loans are priced, why credit is rationed, and how loans are restructured to reduce the probability of default; and Chapter 9 deals with loan syndications, loan sales, and project financing.